Serj-IERC/IERC_DAO/README.md

 **Mission**

-At IERC DAO, our mission is to foster decentralized governance and community-driven decision-making within the IERC ecosystem.
+At IERC DAO, our goal is to foster decentralized governance and community-driven decision-making within the IERC ecosystem.
 We strive to empower individuals to actively participate in shaping the future of our platform, ensuring inclusivity, transparency, and accountability at every step.

 **Vision**